Scott-Tan/web2py_basic_storefront/README.md

 # basic_storefront
-Source code for a basic site where users can create and purchase products within web2py.
+Source code for an unpublished storefront where users can create and purchase products within web2py.

-# Launching this pacakage in development mode
+# Launching the site locally
 1) Install web2py

 2) Relocate your copy of 'basic_storefront' package into ~/web2py/applications

-3) Launch web2py
+3) Launch web2py as a python 2 application

-4) Launch the website within the web2py admin interface
+4) Execute the storefront in the web2py admin interface